 Updating Positron

-As of build 2025.03.0-116, Positron automatically checks for updates from our channel of monthly prereleases.
+By default, Positron automatically checks for updates from our channel of monthly releases.

 You can opt out of this automatic checking by changing the update.mode setting to "none"; see our page on privacy and data collection for more details.